FenixAlliance/ABS.Docs/English/Products.md

   </a>
 </p>

 The Alliance Business Studio is the Graphical Administration Engine for the Alliance Business Suite.
-Is allows users to manage their implementations, transact data through the Alliance Business Platform, generate and consume views, reports, customize and extend the system, and much more.
+It allows users to manage their implementations, transact data through the Alliance Business Platform, generate and consume views, reports, customize and extend the system, and much more.

 Anyone can build on and extend The Alliance Business Studio to capture additional business-specific scenarios.
 ## [Alliance Business Cloud](Products/Alliance-Business-Cloud.md)